 Take the Ferry to One of Casco Bay’s Islands

 Looking for an interesting day trip?
 Casco Bay Island Ferry Service can take you to and from one of the many islands in Casco Bay such as Peak's Island or Great Diamond Island.
 Rent a bicycle or a golf cart to take a tour around one of the islands.
 Maybe get ice cream or try a new restaurant while you're there too!

 Portland’s Back Cove is a waterfront trail that loops around the cove offering great views of Portland’s skyline.
 I’ve never walked the whole thing, but hope to travel all 3.6 miles of it someday!
 The trail is ideal for walking, running, and biking with its mostly flat paved and stone pathways.
 Visiting at sunset is truly breath-taking!

 The east and west promenades of Portland offer scenic vantage points and are a perfect place to relax and have a picnic.
-At the Eastern Promenade you will see an ocean backdrop dotted with sail boats while at the western side of the city you can spot a plane landing at the Portland Jetport or watch a beautiful sunset.
+At the Eastern Promenade, you will see an ocean backdrop dotted with sailboats while on the western side of the city you can spot a plane landing at the Portland Jetport or watch a beautiful sunset.